nicanope/FEND/memory-game-master/README.md

 ## Game

 Flip cards to attempt to match them.
 You win the game once all card pairs are matched.
-Your score is in star rating; the less moves you need to win the game, the more stars you get.
-Try to finish the game in less than 30 moves for a 3-star rating (maximum).
+Your score is in star rating; the less moves you need to win the game,the more stars you get.
+Try to finish the game in less than 14 moves for a 3-star rating (maximum).

 ## Functionality